 I did that all winter until, sometime in the middle of February, I became sick in a way I had never experienced before.
 I was basically in bed for a month, completely laid up.
 I couldn’t move and the docs had me on an IV, taking antiviral and antibiotic drugs, the whole nine yards.
 To be honest, it was a major struggle to get up and go to the bathroom.
 They never figured out exactly what I had; they just called it an unknown viral infection, and left it at that.

-Of course, I understand now what happened with crystalline clarity.
-What happened was I overtrained.
+Of course, I understand now what happened.
+I overtrained.
 Between work, training, the harsh weather, the lack of sleep, and just going nonstop for months, I forced my body into shutdown mode.
 Two months after getting sick, when I was hoping to be in the best shape of my life, I went for a ski tour to test the waters.
 I decided to do a small tour that normally would have taken me an hour of ascent.
 This time, it took me 4 hours.
 I was completely distraught.

 I still ended up heading to Pakistan with Marko and another Slovenian alpinist, Matic Jost, in the middle of May.
 This in spite of the fact that I wasn’t fully recovered from the illness.
 Through being bedridden and stressed and everything else, I’d lost any and all conditioning I’d gained.
 It ended up being something of a moot point, as we never got enough good weather to make a serious bid at the objective.
 But when I came home, I knew I wanted to train again—there was no question about that.
 The question was how.

 When I returned to Mazama again, I started casting about for help and ideas.
 I talked to other coaches and I began reading more about the theories of and it quickly became clear that I needed to understand how the aerobic system works, how to establish a base of fitness, how to incorporate organized rest and peak workouts into my training regime, and how to plan a strength program.